-Icon Name Meaning/Function Examples Annotate (CM versions 6.10.2 and below) Open the Annotation pop-up window Used for ticket field groups, ticket fields, customer field groups, customer fields, resource field groups and resource fields Annotate (CM versions 6.10.3 and up) Open the Annotation pop-up window Used for ticket field groups, ticket fields, customer field groups, customer fields, resource field groups and resource fields Localize / Internationalize Open the pop-up window to enter the localized / internationalized names of the technical objects.
+Icon Name Meaning/Function Examples Annotate Open the Annotation pop-up window Used for ticket field groups, ticket fields, customer field groups, customer fields, resource field groups and resource fields Localize / Internationalize Open the pop-up window to enter the localized / internationalized names of the technical objects.
 The languages which have been configured in the Admin Tool are offered.
 Localize the name of a ticket field.
 O Search Open the Search GUI.
-Start the ticket search. =3 Select all Marks all elements (often check- boxes), no database action is per- formed, only GUI helper Mark all permissions for a role concerning queue access 哥 Deselect all Deselects all elements (often check- boxes), no database action is per- formed, only GUI helper Deselect all permissions for a role concerning queue access Start Start the selected element (usually a service) Start a CM service Stop Stop the selected element (usually a service) Stop a CM service Upload Open the file browser to upload a file to the CM system Upload a script Download / save Save a file on the file system Save a script as file in the file system.
+Start the ticket search. ₹3 Select all Marks all elements (often check- boxes), no database action is per- formed, only GUI helper Mark all permissions for a role concerning queue access F Deselect all Deselects all elements (often check- boxes), no database action is per- formed, only GUI helper Deselect all permissions for a role concerning queue access Start Start the selected element (usually a service) Start a CM service Stop Stop the selected element (usually a service) Stop a CM service Upload Open the file browser to upload a file to the CM system Upload a script Download / save Save a file on the file system Save a script as file in the file system.
 Save and close Saves the element (usually a script) and closes the editor in edit mode.
 Switches to view mode.
 Save a script in the script section and switch to view mode of the script.
 Close without saving Does not save the element (usually a script) and closes the editor in edit mode.
 Switches to view mode.
 Do not save the edited script in the script section and switch to view mode of the script.

-Icon Name Meaning/Function Examples S Refresh Updates the data in the Admin Tool.
+S Refresh Updates the data in the Admin Tool.
 Update the data in the Admin Tool after making changes in the Process Designer.